-Event organisers using our land must provide public liability for their event up to a minimum of £2 million for general events or £10 million for events containing firework displays or the event will not be able to take place.
+Event organisers using East Devon District Council land must provide public liability for their event as shown below.
 The insurance needs to cover the whole period of the event from start to finish.

 For all events there must be plenty of space for the public to move around stalls; rides; performance, stage and exhibition areas, and to have unobstructed routes to exits.

 - Prepare a scale plan of the site showing the position of all the activities/attractions, circulation routes and exits and should also detail the floor size and entrance/exits of all marquees and tents etc. This should be provided along with your event application and updated if your plans change.
 Any updated copies will need to be provided to us prior and during the event, if requested.

 - Have clearly displayed safe evacuation routes which are adequately marshalled

 Every event organiser planning an event on East Devon District Council land must submit a completed risk assessment with all the other application documents before their event takes place.

 A risk assessment helps to focus on the activities and hazards that have the potential to cause harm, and it helps ensure that each event runs as smoothly and safely as possible.